pexip/os-bind9/doc/arm/reference.rst

    dropping patterns, the query is retried over TCP.
 Per-server EDNS statistics are only retained in memory for the lifetime of a given server's ADB entry.

-   According to the measurements done by multiple parties the default value should not be causing the fragmentation as most of the Internet "core" is able to cope with IP message sizes between 1400-1500 bytes, the 1232 size was picked as a conservative minimal number that could be changed by the DNS operator to a estimated path MTU minus the estimated header space.
-In practice, the smallest MTU witnessed in the operational DNS community is 1500 octets, the Ethernet maximum payload size, so a a useful default for maximum DNS/UDP payload size on **reliable** networks would be 1432.
+   According to measurements taken by multiple parties, the default value should not be causing the fragmentation.
+As most of the Internet "core" is able to cope with IP message sizes between 1400-1500 bytes, the 1232 size was chosen as a conservative minimal number that could be changed by the DNS operator to a estimated path MTU, minus the estimated header space.
+In practice, the smallest MTU witnessed in the operational DNS community is 1500 octets, the Ethernet maximum payload size, so a useful default for the maximum DNS/UDP payload size on **reliable** networks would be 1432.

    Any server-specific :any:`edns-udp-size` setting has precedence over all